jedisct1/opendns-dnsdb/README.md

 EOL for external researchers
 ============================

-Access to the Security Graph API for researchers will be restricted to OpenDNS employees starting February 19th.
+Access to the Security Graph API for researchers is going to be restricted to OpenDNS employees.

 Researchers with a client certificate can ask for an account for the public version of the Security Graph.